jvalue/jayvee/README.md

 ## VS Code extension

-To set up Jayvee locally in VS Code, you need to install the latest Jayvee VS Code extension and the Jayvee interpreter.
+To set up Jayvee locally in VS Code, you need to install the latest Jayvee VS Code extension.

 To install the most recent extension, go to our [latest release](https://github.com/jvalue/jayvee/releases/latest) and download the `jayvee.vsix` file from the release assets.